csmateixeira/SimpleConsoleApp/readme.txt

 It will use the configuration files in the resources/db.properties file to connect to the database. for addServer a file name only is passed in so the file should be in the resources/ directory.

+Logs:

+Logs are stored in the final/logs/ directory under the project directory.

 JUnit tests report

 JUnit tests reports are placed in the target/surefire-reports/ directory under the main project folder.